NCAlgebra/NC/DOCUMENTATION/README.md

     NCExpand[NCReplaceRepeated[expr, rule, ApplyPowerRule->True]]
     NCExpand[NCReplaceRepeated[%, rule, ApplyPowerRule->True]]

-would ultimately lead to the simplest possible expression
+would ultimately lead to a simpler expression

 ``` output
 a - b - b^2 - b^2**a